gregorwolf/SAP-NPM-API-collection/apis/instance-manager/README.md

 **Note**: With _Service Manager_ the properties provided on the managed instance are a subset (`label`, `plan`, `tags`, `credentials`, `tenant_id` and `status`) of the properties provided on it when using _Instance Manager_.

-- `get(tenant, callback)` - gets the corresponding instance for the provided tenant either from cache or from server.
+- `get(tenant, bindingParams, callback)` - gets the corresponding instance for the provided tenant either from cache or from server.
+Includes a binding creation fallback if instance has no bindings.
 Value of `null` means that a service instance for this tenant does not exist.
   - tenant | *String* | Tenant name.
+  - optionalParameters | *Object* | **Optional.**  JSON object with parameters for provisioning or binding, as would be done with the -c options of the CLI commands.
+Used during binding creation fallback.
   - callback | *function(err, instance)* | Callback function with the instance as second argument.

 **Note**: In _Instance Manager_ case this method only polls if the instance is in status `CREATION_IN_PROGRESS`.